surajp/universalmock/README.md

   UniversalMocker mockInstance = UniversalMocker.mock(AccountDBService.class);
   ```

-- Set mock values you want to return for each method.
+- Set the mock values you want to return for each method.

   ```java
   mockInstance.when('getOneAccount').thenReturn(mockAccount);